TIP #88: 7 Art Room Clean-Up Hacks to Save Your Sanity

 Final Thoughts

-A little preparation and a few creative hacks can help make art room clean-up fast and stress-free.
+Everyone’s clean-up needs will vary, based on their room set-up and the materials they’re using.
+But a little preparation and a few creative hacks can help make your art room clean-up fast and stress-free.

-Try these 7 Art Room Clean-Up Hacks so you can spend more time inspiring your young artists and less time worrying about the messes they make.
-Remember, a messy table may be the sign of a masterpiece in progress!
+Try these 7 Art Room Clean-Up Hacks so you can spend more time inspiring your students and less time worrying about the messes they make.
+Remember, a messy table might just be the sign of a masterpiece in progress!

 an inspiring quote